Steam Controller (1st generation)

-The Steam Controller is a game controller developed by Valve for use with personal computers, running Steam on Windows, macOS, Linux, smartphones or SteamOS.
+The Steam Controller is a game controller developed by Valve for use with personal computers on Windows, macOS or Linux (SteamOS) running Steam along with smartphones, tablet computers and smart TVs running Steam Link.
 The controller was designed not only for games developed for controller users, but also for games traditionally played with keyboard and mouse controls.
 It was released in November 2015 along with Valve's Steam Machine and discontinued in November 2019.

-A second generation Steam Controller and a new iteration Steam Machine were announced in November 2025, alongside a new virtual reality headset named Steam Frame.
+A second generation Steam Controller was announced in November 2025, alongside a new virtual reality headset named Steam Frame, and a second incarnation of the Mini-PC-esque Steam Machine.

-First Generation
+Design

-The Steam Controller featured two clickable trackpads (as opposed to the more typical thumb-sticks on modern console controllers) and fourteen buttons, including face, shoulder, and under-grip buttons.
-The trackpads included haptic feedback; Chris Kohler of Wired described using the controller while playing Civilization V at a Valve press event, noting that as he used the trackpad to move the mouse cursor, the electromagnets within the controller created audio and tactile feedback as if he were using a trackball.
-Although the controller was designed for the Steam Machine platform, it could also be used with Steam on existing PCs.
+The Steam Controller features two clickable trackpads (as opposed to the more typical thumb-sticks on modern console controllers) and fourteen buttons, including face, shoulder, and under-grip buttons.
+The trackpads include haptic feedback; Chris Kohler of Wired described using the controller while playing Civilization V at a Valve press event, noting that as he used the trackpad to move the mouse cursor, the electromagnets within the controller created audio and tactile feedback as if he were using a trackball.
+Although the controller was designed for the Steam Machine platform, it can also be used with Steam on existing PCs.
 The controller also included gyroscopic sensors to detect the relative orientation of the controller.